We think you will find keeping bees is a fascinating and fulfilling pastime with benefits not even imagined.

 What to expect:

-An ongoing attempt to understand the honey bee and
+- An ongoing attempt to understand the honey bee and learn from them

 There are multiple rewards to beekeeping.
 Tending to bees will bring you in touch with nature and allows for a relaxing atmosphere as you work with your bees.
 As your hives grow so will their production and your discovery of their potential.